yl305237731/yolo_v2-pytorch/README.md

 <div align="center"><img src="result/2008_000803.jpg"></div>
 <div align="center"><img src="result/2008_002631.jpg"></div>

 ## Due to the lack of equipment and large data sets, i only trained and tested on a part of the VOC 2007 data, and the results were not very good.
 I must say that training is difficult.
-So the purpose of this code is just to understand the implementation of yolo-v2.Here is my blog to explain how to build yolo-v2 step by step.[link](XXX)
+So the purpose of this code is just to understand the implementation of yolo-v2.